CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_final_report.md

 ### 🔹 Conclusion ✅

 Spending the summer working on this project has been an amazing experience.
-I've learned a lot about Vue.js, TypeScript, Ruby On rails, Docker etc amazing technologies.
-I've also learned a lot about the open-source community and how to work with a team of developers.
+I've learned a lot about Vue.js, TypeScript, Ruby on rails, Docker etc. amazing technologies.
+I've also, learned a lot about the open-source community and how to work with a team of developers.
 I'm grateful to CircuitVerse for giving me this opportunity and to my mentors - [Aboobacker MK](https://github.com/tachyons), [Devjit Choudhury](https://github.com/devartstar) and [Vedant Jain](https://github.com/vedant-jain03) for their guidance and support throughout the summer.
-Also kudos to my fellow mantees for all their support, help & collaboration throughout the project period.
+Also, kudos to my fellow mantees for all their support, help & collaboration throughout the project period.